More Attacks are Targeting Mobile Devices

 • Install a comprehensive combination of security apps on your phone or tablet.
 This would include antivirus/anti-malware applications and spyware protection.

 • When installing new apps, pay attention to the access permissions required.
-If an app requests permission to access your contacts, camera, or your text messaging app, you may wish to do some additional research and read some reviews before installing.
+If an app requests permission to access your contacts, camera, or text messaging app, you may wish to do some additional research and read some reviews before installing.
 This is especially true if you cannot think of any valid reasons why the app should need the type of permissions it is requesting.

 • You may encounter an app that asks for its permissions to be updated immediately after installation.
 This could indicate that there is malware involved and that it is attempting to download and enable additional functionality.
 Again, more research may be warranted before you agree to install the update.
-Apple’s Play Store requires that apps available for download already be updated to their latest version, so iPhone users should be particularly suspicious if they download apps that immediately require updating.
+Apple’s Play Store requires that apps available for download be updated to their latest version, so iPhone users should be particularly suspicious if they download apps that immediately require updating.

 • Disable your device’s Bluetooth connectivity when not in use.